Maryland’s gun laws are strict. They are among the toughest laws in the nation.

 A first offender in Maryland convicted of carrying a handgun is guilty of a misdemeanor and faces a maximum potential jail term of three years.
 Using a firearm in connection with another crime carries a mandatory minimum term of five years incarceration and a maximum term of 20 years of jail time.

 An experienced criminal defense attorney can explain your options if you are charged with a gun crime over possession of an unregistered/unregulated firearm.
-The Law Office of Thomas J. Maronick handles criminal law cases.
-If you need to speak to an attorney who is well-versed in criminal law matters, contact Thomas Maronick on his cellphone at 202.288.0167, the law firm at 410.244.5068 or via the website for a free consultation.
+The Law Office of Thomas J. Maronick handles criminal law cases and proudly serves our clients throughout the courts of Baltimore, Talbot, Worcester, Montgomery, and Harford Counties, with many of our clients coming from Towson, Easton, Snow Hill and other communities in Central Maryland and the Eastern Shore.
+If you need to speak to an attorney who is well-versed in criminal law matters, contact Thomas Maronick at (410) 934-3007 or via the website for a free consultation.